So what are the seven streams of income?

 We own a local digital media company.
 It has special print projects.
 When we produce these, we have the opportunity to take our ad sales business offline and sell good old fashion print ads.
 Yep, these still work in a niche market such as your local community.

 Credit Card and Banking Offers

-We make hundreds of dollars per year from cashback bonuses on our purchases and credit card and banking offers.
+We make hundreds of dollars per year from cashback bonuses on our purchases from great credit card offers and banking deals.
 All we have to do is spend a certain amount of money on a newly opened card, and then we get a few hundred dollars.
 We pay our credit card balances in full each month and never incur any interest, so we profit every year based on these offers.
 Hacking the financial system makes me smile.